Emanuele Castellano

 The Tuscan archipelago offers a variety of landscapes and activities: from white sandy beaches to rocky cliffs, from nature reserves to historic towns.
 The islands of the archipelago are also famous for their cuisine and local wines, including the famous white wine of Elba Island.
 The Tuscan archipelago is an ideal tourist destination for those who love nature, culture and good food, offering a wide range of activities to suit the tastes of all visitors.

-11. The city of Urbino, art: culture, and the unspoiled nature of the Marche region
+11. The city of Urbino: art, culture and pristine nature in the Marche region

 Where to go in spring in Italy: Urbino, Marche